No-Deductible Health Insurance: What You Need to Know

 When is it best to have a no-deductible health insurance plan?

-Health insurance with zero deductible or a low deductible is the best option if you expect to need major medical services during the coverage period.
-Even though these plans are usually more expensive, you could pay less overall because the insurer's cost-sharing benefits will kick in immediately.
+Health insurance with zero deductible or a low deductible is best if you expect to need major medical care in the upcoming year.
+Even though you'll pay more for the plan, it will help you save overall because the full benefits begin right away.

 Is a zero-deductible plan good?